 When is Middle School Crosby Scholar Academy?

 6th Grade Crosby Scholars Academies are held in the fall, and throughout the year into late winter/early spring.
 7th/8th Grade Scholars Academies are offered in the summer and throughout the school year.
 At academies, (which last approximately 2 hours), students participate in a grade level workshop sessions in groups of 25-30.
-Click here to see a schedule for the 2017-18 year.

 Where will Middle School Crosby Scholar Academy be held?